SofiaNords/running-stories/README.md

 ##### Kanban Board

 I have used the [project board in Git Hub](https://github.com/users/SofiaNords/projects/5/views/1) for my project planning.
 It has helped me to get an overview of the project and to see the progress.
 Thanks to the MoSCoW method (see below), I realized quite early in the project that User Story 6, 7 and 8 would not be included in this release.

+One of my strategies in this project has been to first focus on functionality and then spend time on design, as it is easy for time to run out when I am working on design.
+Therefore, I chose to add a special column called “Ready for Design” as the last step before testing.

 <img src="static/img/kanban.png">